 - watching TV or other screens late at night

-Short-term insomnia (insomnia that lasts less than 3 months) is usually caused by temporary stressors such as changes in sleep environment (e.g. noise, light, and temperature), a stressful event (e.g. death or illness of a family member, job loss, surgery, divorce), travelling, and shift work.
+Short-term insomnia (insomnia that lasts less than 3 months) is usually caused by temporary stressors such as changes in sleep environment (e.g., noise, light, and temperature), a stressful event (e.g., death or illness of a family member, job loss, surgery, divorce), travelling, and shift work.
 The insomnia often goes away when the stressor is resolved.
-Persistent insomnia, which lasts at least 3 months, is usually caused by factors such as medical illness, medication and mental health issues.
+Chronic insomnia, which occurs 3 or more nights a week, and lasts at least 3 months, is usually caused by factors such as medical illness, medication and mental health issues.
 Insomnia can also occur on its own.

 Symptoms and Complications